Team-Solutions-Dental/dyre/README.md

 Order by shares a similar syntax to query expressions where column names are declared followed by some expression.
 Only accessible through the top level query.

+Order by allows the call of any defined column / alias or a top level table column

 ```bash
  CreateDate: DESC; CustomerID: ASC;
 ```